webplatform/docs/tutorials/offline/index.md

 === Updating the Cache ===

 Updating the cache is a bit more involved.
-Whenever your app is loaded, if your app calls the <code>window.applicationCache.update()</code> API, or if the user wiped out its cache, <code>AppCache</code> will attempt to download the manifest file again and check to see if there have been changes to it.
+Whenever your app is loaded, if your app calls the <code>window.applicationCache.update()</code> API, or if the user wiped out its cache, AppCache will attempt to download the manifest file again and check to see if there have been changes to it.
 If the server responds with a <code>304 Not Modified</code> header or if the downloaded manifest file is byte-for-byte equivalent to the previous one, nothing happens.
-On the other hand, if there are changes, <code>AppCache</code> will download all resources again.
+On the other hand, if there are changes, AppCache will download all resources again.
 To avoid generating extra traffic, it will use its previous cache as if it were a local HTTP cache, and, in doing so, will conform to any HTTP directives you might have set.

-To make sure changes to your manifest file are correctly picked up by <code>AppCache</code>, you will want to make sure that it doesn't get cached by the browser's HTTP cache.
+To make sure changes to your manifest file are correctly picked up by AppCache, you will want to make sure that it doesn't get cached by the browser's HTTP cache.
 If you're using Apache, this is done by adding the following directives to your <code>.htaccess</code> file:

  ExpiresActive On
  ExpiresByType text/cache-manifest "access"